The 50 Most Beloved TV Couples of All Time

 Let's be honest: Miranda (Cynthia Nixon) was the only relatable character on Sex and the City.
 (I mean, she ordered Chinese food so often, the restaurant knew her name and order by heart.)
 So, when this career-driven lawyer who seemed to have everything planned out met Steve (David Eigenberg), a charmingly nerdy bartender who was quite the opposite, it was hard not to root for them.

-Sure, they have a few breakups, but, when Steve was diagnosed with testicular cancer and they ended up reconnecting, Miranda got pregnant, and, after some thought, kept the baby—whom she later named Brady.
-They eventually reconciled in the first Sex and the City movie and you could practically hear fans proclaiming their belief in true love as a result.
-Sorry, Carrie and Big—Miranda and Steve are where it's at.
+Sure, they had a few breakups, but, when Steve was diagnosed with testicular cancer and they ended up reconnecting, Miranda got pregnant and decided to keep the baby—whom she later named Brady.
+Sorry, Carrie and Big: Miranda and Steve are where it's at.

 Sam and Diane, Cheers